jjc385/6A/README.md

 * handouts-6A -- Location of handouts, created by past TAs, explaining how to do the experiments more clearly than the manual.

+## ChangeLog

+* Exp 3 (Newton's second law)
+  * Instructed students to tape 3 masses to glider from the start (this was a big point of confusion)
+* Exp 5 (Momentum and Impulse)
+  * Removed calibration of force sensor.
+Students just use force readings DataStudio provides.

 ## TODO list

 * lab 5 (impulse)